youyou22222/ncf/README.md

 * python == 3.7.11

 ## 4. Example to run the codes.
-The instruction of commands has been clearly stated in the codes (see the  parse_args function).
+The instruction of commands has been clearly stated in the codes.
 ```angular2html
 python main.py
 ```